Introduction: Journey to Establishing Your Own Food and Beverage Private Label Brand

 The Foundation for Food Safety Certification has developed this certificate based on the UNE-EN ISO 22000 standard and the British PAS 220 specification for the certification of food manufacturers.
 This certificate is approved by the Global Food Safety Initiative (GFSI) and is endorsed by the European Confederation of Food and Beverage Industries (CIA).

 ISO’s food safety management standards’ purpose is to help organizations identify and control food and beverage dangers to safety.
-The main purpose of the ISO 22000 is to guarantee cross-border trust between all the members of the supply chain while improving consumer trust in the products and incorporating a greater control of risks for food and beverage safety.
+The main purpose of ISO 22000 is to guarantee cross-border trust between all the supply chain members while improving consumer trust in the products and incorporating a greater control of risks for food and beverage safety.

-The ISO 22000 is the international standard for food safety management systems for the entire supply chain, providing a layer of reassurance from the producers to the processors, and eventually retailers.
-This safety certification assures communication between all the members of the supply chain and guarantees that the regulations are being followed at every step of the process.
+ISO 22000 is the international standard for food safety management systems for the entire supply chain, providing a layer of reassurance from the producers to the processors and, eventually retailers.
+This safety certification assures communication between all the supply chain members and guarantees that the regulations are being followed at every step of the process.

 The BRCGS Global Food Safety Standard has set the example in the food and beverage industry for over 20 years.
 Currently adopted by over 20,000 locations in more than 100 countries, the standard is required by 70% of top global retailers and 50% of the top global manufacturers.
-The certification is constantly evolving to protect the customers and the members of the supply chain.
+The certification is constantly evolving to protect the customers and the supply chain members.

 This certification standard includes the requirements of a HACCP (Hazard Analysis and Critical Control) system in accordance with the Codex Alimentarius.
 The purpose of this standard is to document the quality management system, as well as control the requirements of the environmental conditions of the facilities, products, processes and employees.

 The International Featured Standards (IFS) is an umbrella brand for globally recognized standards in the food and beverage industry.
 The IFS covers eight different food and non-food standards, covering all the processes included in the supply chain.
-These standards are adopted by producers and manufacturers worldwide to help them meet the requirements of all partners and customers.
+Producers and manufacturers adopt these standards worldwide to help them meet the requirements of all partners and customers.

 This standard allows brands to sell in the food market of the UK, Germany, France and Italy.
 Both IFS and the BRC certifications are essential to any brand that want to penetrate the food distribution sector.

 GMO stands for genetically modified, and NON-GMO stands for not genetically modified.
 A genetically modified organism is a plant or animal that has had its genetic material modified in a laboratory, with the use of genetic engineering and transgenic technology.
-This is one of the most important certificates if the food and beverage industry, and serves as a tool for both the consumer and the distribution to assure the quality of the product they are acquiring.
+This is one of the most important certificates in the food and beverage industry.
+It serves as a tool for both the consumer and the distribution to ensure the quality of the product they are acquiring.

 Although the field of genetic engineering has made big advanced in the food and beverage market and has helped it to grow, allowing humanity to mutate the production of food to its liking, there are downsides to the genetic mutation industry.
-As studies show, the biggest threat of GMO aliments is the harmful effects that they can have on the human body, and it is believed that the consumption in excess of GMO foods can be influential in the development of antibiotic-resistant diseases.
+As studies show, the biggest threat of GMO aliments is the harmful effects they can have on the human body, and it is believed that consuming excess of GMO foods can be influential in the development of antibiotic-resistant diseases.

 - The meat of an animal that was found dead.